The Post Oak

-The Post Oak Hotel & Tower, also popularly nicknamed the Fertitta Tower is a 36-story, 499 ft mixed-use skyscraper in Uptown Houston.
+The Post Oak Hotel & Tower, also popularly nicknamed the Fertitta Tower is a 36-story, 499 ft mixed-use skyscraper in Uptown Houston, Texas, United States.
 The building operates a hotel, office space, residencies, and retail.
 The Post Oak serves as the headquarters for Fertitta Entertainment and its subsidiaries including Landry's, Inc., the Houston Rockets, and the Golden Nugget casinos.
 A penthouse room which houses Fertitta, the developer, is located in the building.

 Features

 Spa

 The Spa at the Post Oak is a 20000 sqft spa.
 It is the only Forbes designated five-star spa in Texas.
 Its signature treatment, "Ritual of the Five Worlds" is only available in the spa.
 The owner, Tilman Fertitta, stated that he visited many of the best spas in the world in order to get inspired to deliver the best spa to the building.
 Other amenities in the spa include indoor pools and therapeutic tubs, treatment rooms equipped with showers, steam rooms and saunas, zero-gravity massage chairs, and a luxury fitness center.